-These are just a few of the human foods that you can toss your dog’s way.
+These are just a few of the dog approved people food that you can toss your dog’s way.
 Remember to try them in small amounts.
 If your dog experiences any sort of reaction, immediately consult a veterinarian.
 Before giving your dog any people food, do your research to make sure it’s safe.
-Never feed your dog toxic human items such as: chocolate, onions, grapes, raisins, yeast dough, artificial sweeteners, macadamia nuts, avocadoes, alcohol, or coffee.
+Never feed your dog toxic human items such as: chocolate, onions, grapes, raisins, yeast dough, artificial sweeteners, macadamia nuts, avocados, alcohol, or coffee.
 Consult your veterinarian with any questions on what is safe and what is harmful.

 What is your dog’s favorite food?
 Share it with us in the comments.